17 Proven Holiday Entertaining Shortcuts

 Holiday entertaining can be so fun, but also very stressful.
 This is especially true if you are hosting a holiday party.
 Do you wish that you could find some cooking shortcuts for holiday preparation?
-I have 15 proven holiday entertaining shortcuts.
+I have 17 proven holiday entertaining shortcuts that will help you enjoy your own party.

-The first thing to remember is that you don’t have to make everything yourself.
-Cut yourself a break!
+When planning a holiday party, the first thing to remember is that you don’t have to make everything yourself.
+Give yourself a break!
 You don’t have to make everything from scratch.

-For years, I always wanted to make everything from scratch when Sweet Shark and I entertained.
+For years, whenever Sweet Shark and I entertained, I always wanted to make everything from scratch.
 After all, as a culinary school honor graduate and cooking instructor, I had a reputation to maintain!

 Sweet Shark begged me not to make everything from scratch.
 A few years ago, I finally consented to use a few store-bought items.
 I immediately felt less stressed.